R0Master/Basic_Calculator/README.md

 # by R0Master

 This is a graphic calculator for basic needs.
+Incredible!
+Fascinating!